mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 TODO: Insert a graphic representation of a stream

 A source is where the execution starts, and information is created.
-Sources generate token, and in kafka streams they are represented by a topic receiving messages.
+Sources generate tokens, and in Kafka streams they are represented by the messages read from topic.

 A flow is nothing more than a transformation applied to every token.
-In functional programming, we represent flows using function such as `map`, `filter`, `flatMap`, and so on.
+In functional programming, we represent flows using functions such as `map`, `filter`, `flatMap`, and so on.

-Last but not least, a sink is where the token are consumed.
-After a sink, the token doesn't exist anymore.
-In kafka streams, sinks can consume token to a Kafka topics, or use anything other technology to consume them (i.e., the standard output, a database, etc.)
+Last but not least, a sink is where tokens are consumed.
+After a sink, tokens don't exist anymore.
+In Kafka streams, sinks can consume tokens to a Kafka topics, or use anything other technology to consume them (i.e., the standard output, a database, etc.)

-In kafka streams jargon, both sources, flows, and sinks are called _stream processors_.
+In Kafka streams jargon, both sources, flows, and sinks are called _stream processors_.
 A streaming application is nothing more than a graph where each node is a processor, and edges are called _ streams_.
 We can call such graph a _topology_.

 TODO: Image of a topology

-So, with these bullets in our Kafka gun, let's proceed dive a little deeper in how we can implement our use case using the kafka-streams library.
+So, with these bullets in our Kafka gun, let's proceed diving a little deeper in how we can implement some functionalities of our use case scenario using the Kafka streams library.

 ## 3. Messages Serialization and Deserialization